rdkcentral/firebolt-certification-suite/README.md

 ### NOTE:

-To override config based on the runtime environment, modify the `cypress.config.js` in root folder
+To override config based on the runtime environment, modify the `cypress.config.js` in root folder.

 ### Options